---

 [What is GEO?](/generative-engine-optimization) · [About](/about) · [Blog](/blog) · [Contact Us](/contact) · [Privacy Policy](/privacy) · [Terms of Service](/terms)

 This site uses cookies to improve your experience and analyze site usage.
-You can read our [Privacy Policy](/privacy) to understand how your data is handled.
-[Accept] [Decline]
+Users can [Accept] or [Decline] these terms.
+Read the [Privacy Policy](/privacy) for more information.

 ## Frequently Asked Questions